All Episodes

 We see the tacit approval of the Biden White House in terms of doxing of Supreme Court justices.

-And literally now they've gone as far as to give out Amy Coney Barrett's, the name of her children's school, the name of the church that she attends, how often she attends church.
+And literally now they've gone as far as to give out Amy Coney Barrett's the name of her children's school, the name of the church that she attends, how often she attends church.

 That seems beyond the pale to me.

-It's also my view, my interpretation of 18 USC 1507.
+It's also my view, my interpretation of 18 U.S.C.
+1507.

 This is intimidation and harassment of a justice.

-Uh Jordan, what do you think?
+Jordan, what do you think?

-Well, Sean, they don't have to, as you said, you cited the U.S. code.
+As you said, you cited the U.S. Code.

-If you're you're outside a judge's house protesting because of a specific case, it can't be any clearer.
+If you're outside a judge's house protesting because of a specific case, it can't be any clearer.

 That's not protected speech in the United States.